Rights and Responsibilities

 It is important to provide full, accurate information about your illness or problem, past illnesses, and medications to allow proper evaluation and treatment.
 Let your provider know if your condition worsens or your recuperation does not follow the expected course of recovery.

-Ask specific questions to ensure you understand your health problem, as well as the health care provider’s recommendation for continuing care and any costs associated with that care.
+Ask specific questions to ensure you understand your health issue, as well as the health care provider’s recommendation for continuing care and any costs associated with that care.
 Take notes so that you don’t forget instructions.
 Studies show that if notes are taken patients recall what they were instructed to do.

-Do not give, or sell, medications prescribed for your needs to others.
+Do not give or sell medications prescribed for your needs to others.
 There may be a complication, such as adverse medication interactions, which could cause harm to another person.

 It is the responsibility of Campus Health patients to arrange accompanied transportation if indicated by the provider.